kyoh86/curtain.nvim/README.md

 # curtain.nvim

-curtain.nvim is a neovim plugin to resize windows easily and intuitively.
+curtain.nvim is a neovim plugin to resize windows easily like a curtain.

 **UNDER DEVELOPMENT**